Master Services Agreement

 On termination of this Agreement:

-- Doro will complete the processing of any Transactions where a payment link has been issued to a Buyer at the time of termination, subject to the PSP's regulated decisioning
+- Doro will complete the processing of any Transactions where a payment link has been issued to a Buyer at the time of termination, subject to the regulated decisioning of each PSP Partner, and including any remaining Tranches of a Transaction already underway

 - The Agency may not create new Transactions after termination takes effect

-- Doro retains the right to decline to complete an in-flight Transaction where Doro reasonably determines that completion would breach applicable law or expose any party to material risk
+- Doro retains the right to decline to complete an in-flight Transaction or Tranche where Doro reasonably determines that completion would breach applicable law or expose any party to material risk

 11.5 Effect of termination